-If you seek a cure for painful bumps on back of head, AKN laser treatment options should be considered as priority course of action once symptoms arise.
-Acne keloidalis nuchae starts out as discrete or isolated small bumps that can eventually fuse into a single large bump if the condition is not addressed.
+If you seek a cure for painful bumps on the back of the head, AKN laser treatment options should be considered as a priority course of action once symptoms arise.
+Acne keloidalis nuchae start as discrete or isolated small bumps that can eventually fuse into a single large bump if the condition is not addressed.
 There are many ways individuals attempt to cure AKN, but every patient’s case is different and requires a particular treatment.

 When it comes to lasers, treatment must begin in the early stages of the disease to be effective.
-So, a laser treatment should begin when the lesions are small bumps and presented to a doctor is knowledgeable in diagnosing and treating the condition.
-Lasers have the potential to work well when the bumps are still small and isolated, in the papular stages They are not as effective if the lesions have already coalesced into a flat plaque or mass.
+So, laser treatment should begin when the lesions are small bumps and presented to a knowledgeable doctor in diagnosing and treating the condition.
+Lasers have the potential to work well when the bumps are still small and isolated in the papular stages.
+They are not as effective if the lesions have already coalesced into a flat plaque or mass.
 At an advanced stage, surgical excision of the AKN tissue is the only way to remove the tumor.

 How Acne Keloidalis Nuchae Laser Treatment Works to Get Rid of Bumps on the Back of the Head

 If the condition is past the papular stage, the laser would be incapable of reaching and killing the hair at the root of the problem.
-It is also possible at that stage, that simply eliminating the hair alone would not decrease the size of the AKN mass.
+It is also possible that simply eliminating the hair alone would not decrease the size of the AKN mass.

-How to Get Rid of Small Bumps on the Back of My Head by Laser: Dr. U’s Method
+How to Get Rid of Small Bumps on the Back of the Head by Laser

-Dr. U uses the ND: YAG as an acne keloidalis nuchae laser treatment to produce excellent outcomes for the right candidate, during the initial signs of the disease.
-The features of this long pulse laser allow it to deliver prolonged pulses of energy to allow the follicle to permanently release the hair shaft.
+Dr. U uses the ND: YAG as an acne keloidalis nuchae laser treatment to produce excellent outcomes for the right candidate during the disease’s initial signs.
+These long-pulse laser features allow it to deliver prolonged pulses of energy to allow the follicle to release the hair shaft permanently.

 Another rationale for using the ND: YAG as the preferred choice of laser treatment is that it is safe for all skin types.
 This is important considering that the demographic of most AKN sufferers that present for laser treatment for their bump on the back of the neck and head are individuals with types 5-6 Fitzpatrick skin types (African, Hispanic and Asian descent).

-In addition to Dr. U’s own experience using laser on AKN patients, research in the medical community has shown positive results for this approach when applied during the early stages of Acne Keloidalis Nuchae.
+In addition to Dr. U’s own experience using laser on AKN patients, research in the medical community has shown positive results for this approach when applied during Acne Keloidalis Nuchae’s early stages.
 Recent studies on the use of the long pulse ND: YAG show that the laser is quite effective in treating papular and plaque stages of AKN.
 The success of the acne keloidalis nuchae laser treatment is evident in various dermatology case studies.